 - Do I need to experience grief to understand what happiness is?

 Even if you get the ideas out of your head, remember that the very same idea can be already claimed by someone else.
-That’s why conducting a proper research and scanning with a plagiarism checker is an important part of your writing.
+That’s why conducting a proper research and scanning with a plagiarism checker are always required for your writing.